Changing lives for the remaining sea nomads of the Andaman coast

 In murky, turbid water, a Chao Lay diver comes out from inside a fish trap on the seabed, having netted all the trapped fish inside. he will now take the fish to the surface.

-The Chao Lay comprise three distinct ethnic groups in Thailand; the Moken that inhabit the islands of the northern shores of the Andaman Sea, the Moklen, along the central shores and islands, and the Urak Lawo of Krabi, Phuket and Trang.
-Even among Thais, these communities were largely unknown until 2004.
+Even among Thais, Chao Lay communities were largely unknown until 2004.
 They were officially stateless and landless people.
 The devastation wreaked by the 2004 tsunami hit the Chao Lay particularly hard.
-Many were killed and much property destroyed.
+Few if any were killed, knowledge passed down through generations allowed them to recognise the danger approaching and move to higher ground, but their bamboo and wooden villages were devastated.
 Government agencies and Relief groups suddenly became aware of the Chao Lay and the problems they faced, in particular their statelessness and diminishing access to the resources needed for their traditional lifestyles.
 Somewhere around 12,000 Chao Lay are believed to live in communities scattered along the Andaman coast of Thailand.

 A Chao Lay (Sea Nomads or Sea Gypsy) diver enters the water to collect fish from a seabed fish trap.
 Phuket, Thailand.